 - Also, if you’re in the market to buy a home or coming up to renewal, compare mortgage rates before committing.
 There could easily be a better, lower rate available from another broker or bank.
 You can compare rates within minutes from over 30 mortgage brokers and lenders at RateSupermarket.ca.

 - If you already own a home, double-up on payments from time-to-time to reduce your principal balance, which will then reduce the amount of interest you pay.
 This will positively impact your ratio.

 - Switch to a lower interest credit card so you can get rid of credit card debt.
-The MBNA TrueLine® MasterCard®, for instance, offers interest rates dependent on your credit worthiness, from 5.99 per cent to 14.99 per cent.
+The MBNA TrueLine® MasterCard®, for instance, offers interest rates as low as 12.99 per cent.
 These low rates mean interest will not accumulate as fast as you can get rid of your balance.